AJ STYLE’S IC CHAMPIONSHIP PRESENTATION- on the balance, decent (explanation is after the first match)

 Gable won a short match with a small package.

-MIZ TV WITH SPECIAL GUESS MANDY ROSE (ALSO FEATURING JOHN MORRISON)- I’ve got A LOT to say about this one.
+MIZ TV WITH SPECIAL GUEST MANDY ROSE (ALSO FEATURING JOHN MORRISON)- I’ve got A LOT to say about this one.

 Miz and Morrison rightfully complained about the rules of their match being changed on them right before their title match.
 The rest of their shtick was good heel stuff.